Optimism in Equality Saturation: Background

 \subsection{Abstract Interpretation}

-Abstract interpretation is a framework for describing approximations of mathematical objects, which usually have lattice structures \cite{abstract_interpretation, systematic_program_analysis}.
-Abstract interpretation often refers specifically to the analysis of programs---in this setting, ``abstractions'' are developed that characterize what possible sets of concrete executions are possible in a particular program \cite{mine_dbms, mine_graph_based, mine_octagon, abstract_interpretation, pentagons, singh_octagon, tvpi, labeled_union_find, tristate}.
+Abstract interpretation is a framework for approximating the behavior of programs, usually using lattice structures \cite{abstract_interpretation, systematic_program_analysis}. ``Abstractions'' characterize what sets of concrete executions are possible in a particular program \cite{mine_dbms, mine_graph_based, mine_octagon, abstract_interpretation, pentagons, singh_octagon, polyhedra, fast_polyhedra, karr, tvpi, labeled_union_find, tristate}.
 Often, abstractions characterize what concrete values a program variable may store at some point during program execution---these are called non-relational abstractions, and include intervals \cite{abstract_interpretation} and known-bits \cite{tristate}.
-Abstractions can also characterize what concrete values a pair or tuple of program variables may store simultaneously---these are called relational abstractions, and include difference bounds \cite{mine_dbms}, octagons \cite{mine_octagon, singh_octagon}, pentagons \cite{pentagons}, two variables per inequality \cite{tvpi}, and equality \cite{alien_expressions}.
+Abstractions can also characterize what concrete values a tuple of program variables may store simultaneously---these are called relational abstractions, and include difference bounds \cite{mine_dbms}, octagons \cite{mine_octagon, singh_octagon}, pentagons \cite{pentagons}, polyhedra \cite{polyhedra, fast_polyhedra}, Karr's domain \cite{karr}, two variables per inequality \cite{tvpi}, and equality \cite{alien_expressions}.